TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 ### @GENERATE_SURROGATE_KEY

 `@GENERATE_SURROGATE_KEY` generates a surrogate key from a set of columns.
-The surrogate key is a sequence of alphanumeric digits returned by the [`MD5` hash function](https://en.wikipedia.org/wiki/MD5) on the concatenated column values.
+The surrogate key is a sequence of alphanumeric digits returned by a hash function, such as [`MD5`](https://en.wikipedia.org/wiki/MD5), on the concatenated column values.

 The surrogate key is created by:
 1. `CAST`ing each column's value to `TEXT` (or the SQL engine's equivalent type)